Teachers Day History

 - Dr Radhakrishnan was knighted by King George V in 1931 for his service in the field of education.

-- He was honoured with the Bharat Ratna in 1954.
+- He was honored with the Bharat Ratna in 1954.

 The National Award to Teachers